LetCompliance

 Deposit Prescribed Information UK (30-Day Rule)

-Failing to provide Prescribed Information within 30 days costs 1 to 3× the deposit and invalidates Section 21.
+Failing to provide Prescribed Information within 30 days costs 1 to 3× the deposit and blocks most Section 8 possession grounds.
 Here's exactly what you must provide.

 Deposit Prescribed Information UK (30-Day Rule) — Quiet UK terraced street in early morning mist